tahiri-lab/QSAR/paper/paper.md

 repository.
 For ease of use and wider accessibility, **qsarKit** is also distributed through PyPI, facilitating straightforward installation for the Python ecosystem.

-Quality is fundamental in the development of qsarKit, ensured by a robust CI/CD pipeline for regular automated testing and quality checks, enhancing reliability and security.
+Quality is fundamental in the development of **qsarKit**, ensured by a robust CI/CD pipeline for regular automated testing and quality checks, enhancing reliability and security.
 We encourage community feedback and contributions, driving continual improvement and innovation.